It's officially the start of Summertime here in the UK, and Spring has most definitely sprung.

 Spring is my favourite time of the year.
 I love the blossom on the trees, the daffodils in bloom, the smell of hyacinths, birds singing, the sunshine coming out from behind the clouds and days getting longer.

-We've spent so much time at home over the past year, so it's a perfect opportunity to give your home a bit of clean and clean and declutter to banish those Winter (and Covid) blues and give your home a fresh start!
+It's a perfect opportunity to give your home a bit of a clean and declutter to banish those Winter blues and give your home a fresh start!

 WHY I DON'T SPRING CLEAN